top of page

 What is the Difference between Grade I and Grade II Listed Buildings?

-According to Historic England, 92% of all listed buildings are GRADE II which are buildings of special interest warranting every effort to preserve them.
-A further 5.5% are GRADE II*, which is for buildings that are particularly important.
+According to Historic England, 92% of all listed buildings are GRADE II, which are buildings of special interest warranting every effort to preserve them.
+A further 5.5% are GRADE II*, which is for particularly important buildings.
 The other 2.5% are GRADE I, which are of exceptional interest.

 Listed Building Consent